 Now, before a miner starts verifying a block of transaction, they need to show Proof of Work (PoW).

-They do this by using supercomputers that churn out random guesses for a mathematical problem until it ends up with a specific range established by the bitcoin program.
+They do this by using supercomputers that churn out random guesses for a mathematical problem until it ends up within a specific range established by the bitcoin program.
 This is one of the marvels of bitcoin, an unhackable mathematical conundrum with just one solution that Miners compete to solve.
-This underpins the blockchain as it ensures a consensus is reached on the accuracy of new transaction entries, and the difficulty of the puzzle is adjusted depending on how busy the network is, to ensure a constant rate of bitcoin creation is kept.
+This problem's difficulty is constantly and automatically adjusted by Bitcoin's algorithm to account for growing computational power in the network, so that each block takes an average of ten minutes to solve.

 Bitcoin transaction fees explained

-the second payment are the transaction fees attached to each transaction that incentivizes them to verify the transaction ahead of others.
+the second payment are the transaction fees attached to each transaction that incentivises them to verify higher-paying transactions ahead of others.

-The current mining reward per block is 12.5 BTC, while transaction fees keep changing depending on the demand but you should expect to pay within $0.03 to $3 based on the size of your transaction, among other things.
+The current mining reward per block is 12.5 BTC.
+Transaction fees are subject to market fluctiation depending on network demand, but you should expect to pay within $0.03 to $3 based on the size of your transaction, among other things.

 Fees are not Compulsory